CHIEF EDWARD W. BUSHYHEAD

 03/02/1832 - 03/04/1907

-In July 1901, the police commission awarded Chief Bushyhead a second two year term.
-That changed in 1903.
-Even though he was 70 years old, Bushyhead made it clear he wanted another term.
-That decision wasn’t his to make though and the police commission had other ideas.
-They fired him on June 1st.
-No official reason was given but Bushyhead said he wasn’t surprised considering how coolly he had been received by the commission in the last few weeks.
-After leaving office Bushyhead moved to Alpine in eastern San Diego County.
-He died there on March 4, 1907, two days after his 75th birthday.
-Today he is buried in his family plot in the city cemetery in the capital of the Cherokee Nation, Tahlequah, Oklahoma.
-If it was the Indians lot to be second-class citizens in San Diego, then many probably saw the 6th chief of police as something of a hero.
 Edward “Ned” Bushyhead was born on March 2, 1832, as ½ Cherokee Indian in Cleveland Tennessee.
 At age seven he lived through one of the worst abuses of power in the history of the US when his people were forcibly moved to Indian Territory in what is now Oklahoma.
 Having been stripped of everything they owned, Bushyhead’s father led 1,000 Cherokees over the Trail of Tears to the new settlements.
 Despite rampant discrimination and hardships faced by his family, as an adult Bushyhead went to California where he made a name for himself in journalism.
-It was in Calavaras where Bushyhead met Illinois lawyer William Jeff Gatewood.
+It was in Calavaras where Bushyhead met Illinois lawyer William "Jeff" Gatewood.
 The men hit it off instantly and together published a newspaper.
 Shortly after meeting Phillip Crosswaite, Jeff Gatewood convinced Bushyhead to move to San Diego and start publishing the newspaper there.

 Even though Bushyhead knew San Diego was without a newspaper, he was not all that enthusiastic about relocating.
 Trusting Gatewood’s business instinct, Bushyhead agreed to go but with one condition - Gatewood could not list his name on the paper as the publisher.

-If anyone noticed an Indian was publishing the newspaper, they didn’t seem to care as circulation climbed annually.
+If anyone noticed a Native American was publishing the newspaper, they didn’t seem to care as circulation climbed annually.
 Bushyhead stayed with the Union through four partners and took it from a small, but profitable weekly, to a respected news service.
 After four years of working nonstop, Bushyhead decided he had enough and sold his share of the business for $5,000.

 In 1876 Bushyhead left town for a vacation back east where he met and married a widow, Helen Cory Nichols.
-A year later the couple was back in San Diego where Bushyhead found work as a deputy sheriff under Joe Coyne.
-In 1882 Bushyhead took the top office when he was elected sheriff.
-Seven years later, in 1889, he was serving as a police commissioner and selected Coyne as the first police chief.
+A year later the couple was back in San Diego where Bushyhead found work as a Deputy Sheriff under Joe Coyne.
+In 1882 Bushyhead took the top office when he was elected Sheriff of San Diego County.
+Seven years later, in 1889, he was serving as a San Diego Police Commissioner and selected Coyne as SDPD's first Chief.
+When Bushyhead became Chief on May 5, 1899, he wasted little time in making changes.
+Gone was the large seven-point star badge that had been worn by San Diego lawmen for fifteen years and replaced with a very small six-point star.
+The new badge was literally half the size of the old one and, by today’s standards, could look fake.
+If the badge was an attempt to bring about a new confidence in San Diego’s officers it’s debatable whether or not it succeeded - it was gone five years later.